michaelriley87/rumble-resize/README.md

 # Rumble Resize

-Rumble Resize is a Chrome plugin designed to enhance your viewing experience on Rumble by making the Theatre Mode fill the entire browser window.
+Rumble Resize is a web browser extension designed to enhance your viewing experience on Rumble by making the Theatre Mode fill the entire browser window.
 Whether you prefer to watch with or without the live chat, Rumble Resize ensures a seamless, immersive viewing experience.
 Additionally, you can still scroll down the page without any interruptions.
 Enjoy Rumble videos in full-screen mode like never before!